 I am 39 years old.
 Married to Beth with two children, Maci (5 1/2) and Addelyn (4 1/2).
 Graduated from Stanwood High School (Stanwood, WA) in 1995.
 I attended Walla Walla and Orange Coast Community Colleges over the next three years studying general education and playing some Baseball.
 After my college playing days were over, I worked on getting into a professional organization which that led me to Independent Baseball.
 Over the next 4 season, I played for various clubs.
 Once my playing career was over, I moved back to Vancouver.
 Since, I have been doing construction.
 Two years ago, I stepped into the coaching side of Baseball, and am now thrilled to be an instructor for Baseball Dudes and am looking forward to helping as many as I can build confidence in themselves and their game.

-For having the opportunity of playing baseball as a career professionally, the game its-self has taught me so many lessons in life.
+For having the opportunity of playing baseball as a career professionally, the game itself has taught me so many lessons in life.
 Baseball let me see the country and also live in Mexico.
 Now that I am doing instruction for younger players, I can share my knowledge about the game of baseball, but also help them to have confidence off the field.
 Furthermore, to be a better person and succeed in life.